simdjson/simdjson/doc/basics.md

   cout << value << endl; // Prints 3.14
   ```
   This examples also show how we can string several operations and only check for the error once, a strategy we call  *error chaining*.
+  Though error chaining makes the code very compact, it also makes error reporting less precise: in this instance, you may get the
+  same error whether the field "str", "123" or "abc" is missing.
+If you need to break down error handling per operation, avoid error chaining.
 * **Counting elements in arrays:** Sometimes it is useful to scan an array to determine its length prior to parsing it.
   For this purpose, `array` instances have a `count_elements` method.
 Users should be
   aware that the `count_elements` method can be costly since it requires scanning the